 What is an Electric Arc Furnace?

 The electric arc furnace is more modern than the former and produces its product using scrap steel material, which is tossed into the furnace with the help of a large crane.
 A lid containing electrodes is then placed on top of and lowered into the furnace, where they conduct an electric current which takes the shape on an arc.
 As the heat created melts the scrap steel, additional metals and oxygen are added to the material and eventually poured into a ladle and removed from the furnace once the process is completed.

 The Pros and Cons of Each

 A basic oxygen furnace yields high production with minimal labor involved and creates a finished product that is low in nitrogen.
-Their need for raw materials to create the end product, however, has proven to be inefficient both financially and in terms of its use of time.
-When coal, which is added during production, is burned off, it creates a by-product known as coke, which gives off carbon monoxide, as does limestone, which is another common additive used in this method.
+The need for raw materials to create the end product, however, has proven to make this type of furnace inefficient both financially and in terms of its use of time.
+Moreover, when coal added during production is burned off, it creates a by-product known as coke, which gives off carbon monoxide, as does limestone, which is another common additive used in this method.

-Because electric arc furnaces rely on mostly recycled materials to produce steel, the environmental factors alone are considered a major advantage over the alternative.
-Using 100 percent recycled steel, electric arc furnaces help contribute less waste material and saves on primary resources and energy, while lowering greenhouse gas emissions.
-Because this method relies so heavily on the unwanted and unused material, however, the resources can be limited, stalling production time and output.
+Because electric arc furnaces rely on mostly recycled materials to produce steel, the environmental factors alone are considered a major advantage.
+Using 100 percent recycled steel, electric arc furnaces help contribute less waste material and save primary resources and energy while lowering greenhouse gas emissions.
+Because this method relies so heavily on unwanted and unused material, however, the resources can be limited, stalling production time and output.